Saul in the Bible

 And kneeling down, he cried with a loud voice, Lord, lay not this sin to their charge.
 And having said this, he fell asleep: And Saul was consenting to his death.

-On that day a severe persecution broke out against the church in Jerusalem, and all except the apostles were scattered throughout the land of Judea and Samaria.
+Saul heartily approved of his being put to death.
+So on that day a severe persecution broke out against the church in Jerusalem, and all of them, except the apostles, were scattered over Judea and Samaria.

 As Saul traveled along and was approaching Damascus, a light from heaven suddenly flashed around him.